 [Regulation 2A inserted in Gazette 8 May 1998 p.
 2369; amended in Gazette 19 Jun 1998 p.
 3282.]

-3. Terms used in these regulations
+3. Terms used

 (1) In these regulations unless the contrary intention appears —

 Act means the Local Government (Miscellaneous Provisions) Act 1960;

 approved means approved by the local government except where used in relation to plans, drawings and specifications submitted for approval under section 374 of the Act, in which case approved has a meaning consistent with the provisions of that section;